tamanegitaro/GP2040-CE-TT-Edition/README.md

 * Core Grafx mini
 * TurboGrafx-16 mini

-This project does not include USB descriptors for controllers of mini series so you'll need to supply USB descriptor by yourselves.
+This project does not include USB descriptors for controllers of mini series so you'll need to supply USB descriptors by yourself.
 Don't worry.
-I will provide steps to achieve USB descriptors from your controller pads below.
+I will provide steps to get USB descriptors from your controller pads below.

 ## Button to select input mode
-Hold these button while plugging USB to select input mode
+Hold following button while plugging USB to select input mode

 * P1 DirectInput
 * P2 PS4